-Deeper down that rabbit hole, there’s another troubling sound: the sound of a brain drain.
-Half of the working baby boomers hold leadership positions, and when they leave, their knowledge goes with them.
+Many of the working baby boomers hold leadership positions and when they retire, their knowledge goes with them.
 Employers need to deal with it before they’re left scrambling to fill the hole left by baby boomers in the workplace.

 The good news is that you can protect your company from the loss of knowledge and experience facing your workplace.
 Here are some tools to keep you ahead of the curve.

-- How many people are close to retirement or thinking about retirement?
+- How many people are close to retiring?